TehShrike/abstract-state-router/readme.md

 # stateRouter.addState({name, route, defaultChild, data, template, resolve, activate, querystringParameters})

 The addState function takes a single object of options.
+All of them are optional, unless stated otherwise.

-`name` is parsed in the same way as ui-router's [dot notation](https://github.com/angular-ui/ui-router/wiki/Nested-States-%26-Nested-Views#dot-notation), so 'contacts.list' is a child state of 'contacts'.
+`name` is parsed in the same way as ui-router's [dot notation](https://github.com/angular-ui/ui-router/wiki/Nested-States-%26-Nested-Views#dot-notation), so 'contacts.list' is a child state of 'contacts'. **Required.**

 `route` is an express-style url string that is parsed with a fork of [path-to-regexp](https://github.com/pillarjs/path-to-regexp).
 If the state is a child state, this route string will be concatenated to the route string of its parent (e.g. if 'contacts' state has route ':user/contacts' and 'contacts.list' has a route of '/list', you could visit the child state by browsing to '/tehshrike/contacts/list').